What is Life Coaching?

-The chances are that if a goal does not meet the majority of the SMART Model it will not be measurable or achievable.
-It would then be seen more as a dream or wish and may actually do more harm than good in the long run.
+The chances are that if a goal does not meet the majority of the SMART Model it will not be measurable or achievable and the chances of 'failing' at it are much higher.

 SMART stands for the following: